HomeGuidesAPI Reference

 🚧

-This endpoint creates data source records asynchronously, so it may be a while (~15 minutes) before you notice data source records in your account.
+This endpoint creates data source records asynchronously, so it may be up to ~15 minutes before records appear in your account.

 {